by Gertrud U. Rey

 Unfortunately, Wakefield’s claims gained quick momentum, giving rise to an ideology that is continually amplified and perpetuated by his followers.
 Today, the anti-vaccine movement is a well-funded and well-organized lobby with more than 400 websites that are backed by political action committees, social media, and poorly informed celebrities with loud voices.
 The resultant return of vaccine-preventable diseases and their effect on public health is alarming, to say the least.
 Peter Hotez actively advocates for vaccination by regularly and publicly denouncing anti-vaccine claims and by promoting the safety and necessity of vaccination through a variety of media outlets.
 However, there is an imminent need for additional prominent scientists, public health leaders and politicians to join him in this endeavor.

-[Peter Hotez was a guest on a special episode of TWiV, which aired on December 19, 2018]
+[The material in this blog post is also covered in this video.
+Peter Hotez was a guest on a special episode of TWiV, which aired on December 19, 2018.]

 Typo at the end?
 Seems odd to finish with there being an ‘imminent need’.
 Did they mean ’eminent’ or ‘evident’?
 Either way, ‘pressing’ or ‘urgent’, would be more appropriate for a disaster already in the making.